top of page

 MrSID: Optimized for High-Performance Imagery

-LizardTech has developed an industry-standard compression format for large raster images, called MrSID (Multipurpose & Scalable Image Data).
+LizardTech has developed an industry-standard compression format for large raster images, called MrSID (Multipurpose & Scalable Image Data)

 Advantages of MrSID: